-We first heard about Jiquilillo from a backpacker in Granada who, after spending a week there, seemed a little shell-shocked at being back in the ‘city’.
-She spoke of lazy days in hammocks on the beach, a palm-fringed bay of coffee-coloured sand and the type of remote beach isolation we were craving.
+We first heard about Jiquilillo from a backpacker in Granada who, after spending a week there, seemed a little shell-shocked at being back in the bustle of the city.
+She spoke of lazy days spent in hammocks by the beach, a palm-fringed bay of coffee-coloured sand and the type of remote beach isolation we were craving.

 With its rustic and unkempt charm, Jiquilillo is the very definition of a sleepy fishing village.
 A place for relaxation and contemplation.

 We spent three months travelling around Nicaragua and managed to make this our final stop in the country.

 This area of the country, the Chinandega province, is Nicaragua’s hottest.
 The kind of heat that feels suffocating and keeps you in a perennial state of dampness.

 In this small village with just a smattering of shacks and small houses along the waterfront, fishing is still the main economy.
 At dusk, men gather on the sand to roll their large boats into the waves where they will spend the rest of the evening.
 Come sunrise the beach transforms into the fish market where every local shopkeeper and family barters for the catch and the rest is taken away in crates to Chinandega.